Alan J. Freedman Memorial Leadership Award

 To nominate a worthy industry leader:

-• Submit supporting material to enhance the nomination.
+- Submit supporting material to enhance the nomination.
 Supporting material includes, but not limited to; an enhanced career timeline and accomplishments, articles about the nominee and letters of support.
-Supporting materials should be received digitally through the provided file share link by the entry deadline.
+Supporting materials should be received digitally through the provided file share link by December 13, 2024.

 Nominators will be notified of award status in January 2025.